pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 If you type '5' or 'p' in the menu, git will show you your diff patch by patch (or hunk by hunk) and ask if you want to stage each one.
 That way you can actually stage for a commit a part of a file edit.
-If you've edited a file and want to only commit part of it and not an unfinished part, or commit documentation or whitespace changes seperate from substantive changes, you can use 'git add -i' to do so relatively easily.
+If you've edited a file and want to commit only part of it and not an unfinished part, or commit documentation or whitespace changes separately from substantive changes, you can use 'git add -i' to do so relatively easily.

 Here I've staged some changes to the book_index_template.html file, but not all